Llewxamris/PEA-framework/md/design.md

 writing code vs designing a database.
 However, defining relationships between classes can sometimes prove difficult.

-- _Model-fist_ is when the developers start by designing a physical data model for the application first. _Entity Framework_ takes this model, generating both the database **and** the C# classes.
+- _Model-first_ is when the developers start by designing a physical data model for the application first. _Entity Framework_ takes this model, generating both the database **and** the C# classes.
 This is an extremely _hands off_ approach, abstracting away a lot of work from the developer.
 This approach is